Mohit Mehra

 Then why is your face gloomy?

-Nothing fell from your bag,
+Nothing fell from my bag,